The Phantom of the Opera

 1/5

-No diverse representation indicated in available information; characters reflect traditional 19th-century operatic tropes.
+No diverse representation indicated in available information; the cast reflects traditional casting typical of period-piece musical adaptations.

 Educational Value